QuineDot/rust-learning/src/dyn-trait-borrow.md

 to `Borrow` for our other types.
 We technically could have in this case, because
 - our fields are in the same order as they are in the borrowed type
-- every field is present
+- every field is present in both types
 - every field has a `Borrow` relationship when comparing with the borrowed type's field
 - we understand how the `derive` works